The Scottish Terrier is an adorable breed.

 Despite their size, Scotties were bred to be bold and courageous, taking on fierce predators like foxes and badgers!

-Considering this purebred’s hunting past, prospective owners should note that he may not be the best choice for families with younger children.
+Prospective owners should note that he may not be the best choice for families with pets and young children.

 On the other hand, a properly trained Scottie will get on well with older children who are more gentle and respectful.